davidleen/AnnotationAdapter/README.md

 ps: this class use annotation,so it will cause some problem about proguard .

-add the lines below to  proguard-project.txt will help.
+add the lines below to  proguard file will help.

 <code>